 Android Operating System

-The Galaxy Note 10.1 initially shipped with Android 4.0.3 Ice Cream Sandwich, upgradable to Android 4.4.2 KitKat.
-The user interface is customized with Samsung’s TouchWiz skin, which adds several features and enhancements to the stock Android experience.
-TouchWiz includes various widgets, a customizable home screen, and additional settings options.
+The Galaxy Note 10.1 shipped first with Android 4.0.3 Ice Cream Sandwich, which was later upgradable to Android 4.4.2 KitKat.
+Its user interface is laid on the TouchWiz skin, which adds several features and enhancements to stock Android.
+TouchWiz offers various widgets, a customizable home screen, and additional setting options.

-- S Note: A versatile note-taking app that allows users to create handwritten notes, sketches, and even mathematical equations.
-The app supports various templates and integrates with other Samsung services.
+S Note: This app allows you to take versatile notes, create handwritten notes, sketches, and even math equations.
+The app supports several templates and interacts with other Samsung services.

-- Adobe Photoshop Touch: Pre-installed on the Note 10.1, this app leverages the S Pen for detailed photo editing, making it a powerful tool for creative professionals.
+Adobe Photoshop Touch: Pre-installed on the Note 10.1, this app allows for detailed photo editing using the S Pen, and is very handy for all sorts of artists.

-- Polaris Office: A productivity suite that enables users to create and edit documents, spreadsheets, and presentations, supporting a wide range of file formats.
+Polaris Office: A productivity suite enabling users to create and edit documents, spreadsheets, and presentations, with support for a wide range of formats.

 Connectivity